macbuse/macbuse.github.io/index.md

 [Presentation programmation](./PROG/pres)

-I'll be teaching Friday 17/9 at 13:45
+I'll be teaching Friday 24/9 at 13:45
 - bring your laptop
-- install Anaconda before you come [(see how)](./PROG/index.md)
+- finish doing the two notebooks

 ---